Robust Control Barrier Functions under High Relative Degree and Input Constraints for Satellite Trajectories: Introduction

 Other studies have taken advantage of special features of certain systems to satisfy input constraints when the constraint function is of high-relative-degree.
 The work in \cite{MultiRobotsJournal} develops a CBF specific to the double integrator system.
-Similarly, \cite{Integrator_CBF} develops a technique applicable to the $n$-integrator system, which is generalized to similar systems in \cite{CDC21} and is the basis for the approach in Section~\ref{sec:abs_cbf}.
+Similarly, \cite{Integrator_CBF} develops a technique applicable to the $n$-integrator system, which is generalized to similar systems in \cite{CDC21}. {The method in \cite[Sec.
+III-B]{CDC21} is then extended in Section~\ref{sec:abs_cbf} to be robust to disturbances while maintaining provable safety under input constraints, and in Section~\ref{sec:approach_func} to work with more general dynamics for which \cite[Eq.
+17]{CDC21} is possibly zero}.
 Alternatively, one could use an additional CBF to limit the agent velocity to a certain domain, as in \cite{Ames_Journal,MultiRobotsJournal}.
-The example in \cite{First_CBF} instead takes advantage of the damping of the considered system to meet input constraints.
-Multiple authors have also considered CBFs that examine a system's trajectory forward in time under various assumptions to determine safety \cite{Predictive_CBF,backup_controller,CDC21}, and this strategy is expanded to consider disturbances and more general dynamics in Section~\ref{sec:predictive_cbf}.
+The example in \cite{First_CBF} instead takes advantage of the damping of the considered system to meet input constraints. {Finally, the authors' prior work in \cite[Sec.
+III-A]{CDC21} and other authors \cite{Predictive_CBF,backup_controller} have considered CBFs that examine a system's trajectory forward in time under various assumptions to determine safety.
+The authors of \cite{backup_controller} consider the set of states reachable in fixed time from a pre-designated \textit{backup set}, but do not consider whether the predicted trajectories from the current state to the backup set are everywhere safe.
+The work in \cite{Predictive_CBF} improves upon this by examining the minimizer of a \textit{performance function} applied along the predicted trajectories, and \cite{CDC21} extends the method to work when the minimizer is not unique.
+Compared to these works, Section~\ref{sec:predictive_cbf} extends this strategy to be robust to disturbances while maintaining provable safety under input constraints, and provides tools for computing the CBF and its derivatives when analytic solutions are unavailable (see also \cite[Sec.
+V-A]{backup_controller}).}